pettazz/swamptrek/_personnel/deadman.md

   name: Human
 ---

 Ensign Deadman was a crewman on the *Hanesawa* during the [Crisis on Cressida](/mission/cressida3/) who piloted the evacuation shuttle hijacked by Klingons.
+He was [freed from his restraints](/mission/cressida4/) and then safely piloted the shuttle back to the ship.